matin-n/The-VBA-of-Wall-Street/README.md

 RowCount = Cells(Rows.Count, "A").End(xlUp).Row
 ```

-5. The script utilities a nested loop to iterate through the array of each ticker.
+5. The script utilizes a nested loop to iterate through the array of each ticker.
 The `totalVolume = 0` is set to 0 for each ticker.
 The inner loop goes through the rows to calculate each ticker's total volume, starting price, and ending price.

 ```vba
 ' 4) Loop through tickers